BackofenLab/IntaRNA/README.md

 tools using IntaRNA.

-**TargetScan** and **RNAhybrid** are approaches that predict the interaction hybrid with minimal interaction energy without consideratio whether or not the interacting subsequences are probably involved involved in intramolecular base pairings.
+**TargetScan** and **RNAhybrid** are approaches that predict the interaction hybrid with minimal interaction energy without consideration whether or not the interacting subsequences are probably involved involved in intramolecular base pairings.
 Furthermore, no seed constraint is taken into account.
 This prediction result can be emulated (depending on the used prediction mode)